Glenn Thompson (politician)

-Glenn William "GT" Thompson, Jr. (born July 27, 1959) is an American politician serving as the U.S. representative for since 2019.
-A member of the Republican Party, he was first elected to Congress in 2008 for the state's 5th congressional district; Thompson was redistricted to the 15th congressional district in the 2018 election by an order of the Supreme Court of Pennsylvania.
+Glenn William "GT" Thompson Jr. (born July 27, 1959) is an American politician serving in the U.S. House of Representatives since 2009, representing Pennsylvania's 5th congressional district until 2019 and Pennsylvania's 15th congressional since then.
+He is a member of the Republican Party.

+Thompson was first elected to Congress in 2008.
+He is a member of the moderate Republican Governance Group.
 Since 2023, he has chaired the House Agriculture Committee.

-Thompson became the dean of the Pennsylvania's congressional delegation in 2025 following the defeat of Senator Bob Casey Jr.
+After Senator Bob Casey Jr. lost re-election, Thompson became the dean of the Pennsylvania's congressional delegation in 2025.

 Early life, education and early career

 Thompson was born in Bellefonte, Pennsylvania, grew up in Howard, Pennsylvania, and is the son of a Navy veteran.
 He holds a bachelor's degree in therapeutic recreation from Pennsylvania State University and dual master's degrees in therapeutic recreation and health science from Temple University.

 Thompson worked for 28 years as a therapist/rehab services manager/licensed nursing home administrator in Lycoming County and chaired the Centre County Republican Committee for six years.
 He has spent 25 years as a member or president of the Howard Volunteer Fire Company 14, and volunteers as a firefighter, emergency medical technician, and rescue technician.